Swendude/JS-functions/index.md

 # Functions in Javascript

+In this tutorial you will learn about functions in javascript.
+Professional developers use functions all the time.
+They are a fundamental concept of coding in javascript (and most other languages).
+Take your time going trough this content to really get a firm graps on this concept, it will pay off.

+### Structure of this tutorial
-In this tutorial you will learn about functions in javascript, we will start of discussing a real life analogy of functions and start to build a conceptual understanding of what we try to accomplish.
-Next we dive into what a function looks like and how you can use it in your code.
-Then we will examine how the usage of functions might benefit the code we write and develop.
-Finally we wrap up with an sneak peak at some advanced usages of functions to get you excited about the possibilities.
-Below that you will find a short summary of the contents that you can use to quickly review the material or to remind yourself of what you learned.
+We will start by discussing a real life analogy of functions in order to illustrate what we want to accomplish.
+Next, we dive into what a function looks like and how you can use it in your code.
+In the third part we will look at the benefits of using functions.
+The final part goes into advanced usage of functions, consider this material a sneak peek of how modern javascript uses functions.

-Most developers use functions on a day to day basis for their job.
-They are a fundamental concept of coding in javascript.
-Take your time going trough this content and put effort in building a model of what functions are and how they work.

-This tutorial assumes you are familiar with the following concepts.
-If you feel unsure about any of these take some time to review the before continuing this tutorial.
+_**This tutorial assumes you are familiar with the following concepts.
+If you feel unsure about any of these take some time to review the before continuing this tutorial.**_

-- How to define and use variables
+- _How to define and use variables_
-- Built-in datatypes (Bools, numbers, strings, objects)
+- _Built-in datatypes (Bools, numbers, strings, objects)_
-- Boolean conditions, if-else statements
+- _Boolean conditions, if-else statements_

-##### Table of Contents
+## Table of Contents
 [How to read a recipe](#recipe)

 [Anatomy of a function](#anatomy)

 [Using functions](#using)

 [Benefits of functions](#benefits)

 [Higher order functions, passing functions around](#passing)

 <a name="recipe"/>